open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

 In the generalized form, the authentication protocol for downloading a Capsule information from servers can be explained with the following sequence diagram below.

 This is just an abstract overview of the authentication protocol.
-In the next sections, we describe what kind of data is used as the authentication data, how the eID means signing function is used and how only a minimal set of authentication data is revealed to each CCS server, in order to prevent replay.
+In the next sections, we describe what kind of data is used as the authentication data, how the eID means signing function is used and how only a minimal set of authentication data is revealed to each CSS server, in order to prevent replay.

 ```plantuml
 @startuml